adhok/biodiversity_app_poland/README.md

 ## App structure

-* `server.R` - This is the file that contains the different backend functions that make the app work.
+* `server.R` - This is the file that contains the different backend data munging functions that make the app work.
 * `ui.R` - This is the file that contains basic UI features for the app such as Background color etc.
 * `global.R`  - File that contains global variables such as data and the file used for library imports
 * `data_pull.R` = R file that reads the large biodioversity data (~10GB) in chunks and creates two RDS files - new_data.RDS & poland.RDS.
 * `data_sources/poland.RDS` - This contains the Poland data from `occurrence.csv`.
 * `data_sources/new_data.RDS` - A joined data of `poland.RDS` & `multimedia.csv`
 * `app.R` - File that imports `ui.R`, `server.R` & `global.R` and runs the shinyApp() function.
-* `www` folder contains image and simple CSS files that are used in the app.
+* `www` folder contains image of Poland icon and simple CSS files that are used in the app.

 ## App Layout & Usage